geloxh/Medical-Management-System/README.md

 **USER INTERFACE**

-The Medical Management System, developed in Java and MySQL, is a pharmacy inventory management solution.
+The Pharmacy Management System, developed in Java and MySQL, is a pharmacy inventory management solution.
 It enables easy addition and deletion of products and offers a streamlined purchase management module, allowing healthcare professionals to efficiently manage and monitor pharmaceutical inventory.
 The system prioritizes user-friendliness, data integrity, and scalability to meet the evolving needs of healthcare facilities.

 ![Cover 2- Pharmacy Management System (1)](https://github.com/nikisambari/medical-mgt-system/assets/51022485/889f368d-497c-4dd4-b784-b3b6a75d037d)